Frequently asked questions

 No. Replies are private.
 The organizer sees the full picture, but participants do not see each other's availability.

 The email code helps keep the meeting clean.
-If someone gets the link but was not invited, they should not be able to add noise to the meeting.
-It also lets the organizer know which invited participant wrote each reply without forcing everyone to create a full account.
+It confirms which invited participant is replying and reduces noise from people who were not invited, without forcing everyone to create a full account.

 No full account is needed.
 Participants verify their email for the meeting, then they can reply on the page or by email after their first login.